magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_js.md

 <h2>Overview</h2>

-This topic describes the JavaScript used in Magento default themes to relocate certain elements and change their behavior depending on the <a href="{{site.gdeurl}}frontend-dev-guide/responsive-web-design/rwd_overview.html" target="_blank">breakpoint</a>.
+This topic describes the JavaScript used in Magento default themes to relocate certain elements and change their behavior depending on the <a href="{{site.gdeurl}}frontend-dev-guide/responsive-web-design/rwd_overview.html#fedg_rwd_terms" target="_blank">breakpoint</a>.

 <h2>Scripts general overview</h2>

-The Blank and Luma themes use the following scripts to responsively relocate page elements by a <a href="{{site.gdeurl}}frontend-dev-guide/responsive-web-design/rwd_overview.html#fedg_rwd_terms" target="_blank">breakpoint</a>:
+The Blank and Luma themes use the following scripts to responsively relocate page elements by a breakpoint:

 <ul>
 <li><a href="{{site.mage2000url}}app/design/frontend/Magento/blank/web/js/responsive.js" target="_blank"><code>responsive.js</code></a></li>